Phil-Venter/essentio-core/README.md

 ---

-Zen\Core is yours to love, hate, or improve.
+Essentio is yours to love, hate, or improve.
 The world won't always agree—but that's not your problem.